A spectral sequence for the homology of a finite algebraic delooping: Introduction

 The little $n$-cubes operad acts on and detects based $n$-fold loop spaces \cite{maygils}.
 Its algebraic counterpart, the operad that is given by (a cofibrant replacement of) its reduced chains, is the so-called $E_n$-operad and its algebras are $E_n$-algebras.
 In this sense, $E_n$-algebras are algebraic analogues of based $n$-fold loop spaces.
 Benoit Fresse constructed an $n$-fold bar construction for any $E_n$-algebra $A_*$, $B^nA_*$ \cite{F3} and showed that the $E_n$-homology of $A_*$, $H^{E_n}_*(A_*)$ is the homology of the $n$-fold desuspension of $B^nA_*$, thus $E_n$-homology calculates the homology of an algebraic $n$-fold delooping.

 In characteristic zero the operad $E_{n+1}$ is quasi-isomorphic to its homology, $H_*(E_{n+1})$.
 The homology of $E_{n+1}$ codifies $n$-Gerstenhaber algebras.
 As one consequence the operations on the homology of any $E_{n+1}$-algebra are given by the $n$-Gerstenhaber algebra structure.
 However, in finite characteristic this does not hold any longer: If $A_*$ is an algebra over the operad $E_{n+1}$, then $H_*A_*$ has more structure than an $n$-Gerstenhaber algebra.
 The homology of a free $E_{n+1}$-algebra on a chain complex $C_*$ carries a restricted $n$-Gerstenhaber structure and in addition there are Dyer-Lashof operations to consider.
-Thus in these cases it is not enough to study the operad $H_*(E_{n+1})$ in order to understand all homology operations, but we have to understand the monad $A_* \mapsto H_*(E_{n+1}(A_*))$.
+Thus in these cases it is not enough to study the operad $H_*(E_{n+1})$ in order to understand all homology operations, but we have to understand the associated monad that maps a graded $k$-module $M_*$ to $H_*(E_{n+1}(M_*))$.

 We start in Part 1 by developing a standard resolution spectral sequence in the cases of fields of characteristic two and zero.
 We identify its $E^2$-term as the derived functor of indecomposables with respect to a shifted (restricted) Gerstenhaber algebra structure (Theorem \ref{thm:e2term} and Theorem \ref{thm:e2rational}).
 The chain complex of an $n$-fold loop space carries an $E_n$-algebra structure.
 If the loop space is of the form $\Omega^n \Sigma^n X$ for $n \geq 2$ and connected $X$, then our spectral sequence gives an easy argument for the fact that $E_n$-homology of the chain algebra hands back the reduced homology of $\Sigma^n X$.